What is Gluten?

 In North America, almost 10% of the individuals are shown to suffer from symptoms that are related to gluten disorder.

 The most common symptoms of Gluten intolerance are related to gastrointestinal issues like stomach pains, bloating, constipation, gas, or diarrhea.
 The prolonged consumption of this component has also shown to cause problems like brain fog, and in rare conditions, with aging, it has shown to cause cognitive decline.
 Some other symptoms that are associated with gluten intolerance include fatigue, constant headaches, inflammation or swelling of joints causing pain, inflammation, depression, stomach cramps, brain fog, or cognitive decline.

 Numerous research studies have shown that gluten can cause more side effects than benefits to our body and also that it does not possess any nutritional value.

 So some ways that can be used to counteract the effects of gluten are mentioned ahead.
 The beginners, who are suffering from joint pains due to gluten, can try consuming peptides like Sermorelin or another peptide like TB-500 or BPC-157.
-Sermorelin has shown to improve the pain in joints with the continued usage while TB500 and BPC157 are known to possess healing abilities.
+Sermorelin has been shown to improve the pain in joints with the continued usage, while TB500 and BPC157 are known to possess healing abilities.

 There are other options available for counteracting some other side effects like cognitive decline.
 The nootropic phenylpiracetam can be used in such cases.
-This drug is a member of the racetam family and is beneficial in sharpening the focus and improving the overall memory.
+This peptide is a member of the racetam family and is beneficial in sharpening the focus and improving the overall memory.
 If added to the routine diet, this component is also beneficial in curbing issues like brain fog.